haiwen/seafile-admin-docs/manual/config/auto_login_seadrive.md

 Next, we shall test the auto login function on Internet Explorer: visit the website and click "Single Sign-On" link.
 It should be able to log in directly, otherwise the auto login is malfunctioned.

-Note: The address in the test must be same as the address specified in the keytab file.
-Otherwise, the client machine can't get a valid ticket from Kerberos.
+!!! note "The address in the test must be same as the address specified in the keytab file.
+Otherwise, the client machine can't get a valid ticket from Kerberos"

 ## Auto Login on SeaDrive